San Diego Wildfire Lawyers

 - Prevent Further Damage — Take steps to prevent further damage to your property, such as boarding broken windows or covering exposed areas with tarps.

-- File A Police Report (If Applicable) — If you suspect theft or vandalism, file a police report to document the incident.
+- File a Police Report (If Applicable) — If you suspect theft or vandalism, file a police report to document the incident.

 - It is essential to prioritize health and hygiene by adopting consistent practices that promote physical well-being and prevent the spread of diseases.

-- Clean Up Safely — If it’s safe to do so, begin cleaning up debris and ash while wearing protective gear (mask, gloves, goggles).
+- Clean up Safely — If it’s safe to do so, begin cleaning up debris and ash while wearing protective gear (mask, gloves, goggles).

 - Prevent Mold Growth — Address moisture issues and maintain proper ventilation to prevent mold growth.